silver-obelisk/jnerf/README.md

 ### Datasets

-We use Car,Coffee,Scarf and Scar datasets and blender lego datasets for training demonstrations.
+We use Car,Coffee,Scarf and Scar datasets for training demonstrations.

 ### Train from scratch